antifuchs/weblog/content/post/deptyr-or-how-i-learned-to-love-unix-domain-sockets.md

 ## First: Pseudo Terminals - how do they work?

-Pseudo Terminals (aka.
-PTYs) are a fun and kinda horrible facility in
-UNIX: A process can allocate a PTY, and gets a controlling and a client end[^1].
-If you're writing a terminal-emulation program like xterm, it would keep the controlling end - this is what allows it to read what's being written to the client end and send text to the client.
+Pseudo Terminals (aka pseudo TTYs or PTYs) are a fun and kinda horrible facility in UNIX: A process can allocate a PTY, and gets a controlling and a client end[^1].
+If you're writing a terminal-emulation program like xterm, it would keep the controlling end - this is what allows it to read what's being written to the client end and send text to the client, as if that text appeared in a real terminal.
 Your terminal emulator would pass the client end to a shell session and then read what the shell sends to stdout or stderr.[^2]

-The one thing you really need to know about PTYs here though is that the controlling and the client end both come as UNIX file descriptors.
-They're a number attached to a process, much like file handles, sockets or other silly things.
+The one thing you really need to know about PTYs here is that the controlling and the client end both come as UNIX file descriptors.
+They're a number attached to a process, much like file handles, sockets or other silly things you can use with `read`/`write`.

 So, my thinking goes: Let me write a little UNIX tool that sets up a new PTY, then sends the controlling end to another process, then